Beyond Our Ken: Henri de Lubac’s Paradoxes of Faith

 For de Lubac, however, “the word specifies, above all…things themselves, not the way of saying them.”
 A merely rhetorical paradox can be used to subvert or bypass logic, and so runs the risk of being a mere trick which crumbles into incoherence when examined closely.
-But in de Lubac we have not so much a “paradoxical” mode of thought or expression as a sober meditation on paradoxes really existing in reality.
-Simply put, “Paradox, in the best sense, is objectivity.”
+But in de Lubac we have not so much a “paradoxical” mode of thought or expression as a sober meditation on paradoxes which are, if not “real” (since a paradox is by definition only an apparent contradiction), are at least more real than mere verbal paradoxes in the sense that the human intellect cannot fully resolve them.
+“Paradox, in the best sense, is objectivity.”

 Respect the Mystery!